 1) Analyze the level of damage caused

 When a brand suffers from a reputation crisis, the first step is to assess the level of damage it created for the business.
-To understand how serious the situation is, you need to quantify the effects of changes on your reputation, the negative perception internally, and a negative attitude towards the company.
+To understand how serious the situation is, you need to quantify the effects of changes on your reputation.
+You should assign values to the negative perception internally, and a negative attitude towards the company.
 To effectively assess the damage, you need to conduct a thoughtful and thorough sweep of the after-effects.
 This should include assessing the company’s digital impact, such as social media, online relationships, and search engine results.
 Moreover, you need to consider non-media metrics such as sales performance, profitability, and share prices.
-You need to have all the data necessary to create an effective brand repositioning strategy to get through a crisis successfully.
+You need to have all the data necessary to create an effective brand repositioning strategy if you want to get through a crisis successfully.